Wednesday, February 17, 2021

 Friday, February 19, 2021

-I am going to describe my journey in building a "working backwards" product envisioning and delivery framework for a large financial services firm, and aligning our product strategy with the company-wide OKRs.
+I am going to describe my journey in building a "working backward" product envisioning and delivery framework for a large financial services firm, and aligning our product strategy with the company-wide OKRs.

 This was part of our transformation from project delivery to a customer-centric product-driven innovation enterprise.
 I will provide specific examples, describe failures and learnings, and share the outcomes.